Markvanderuit/metameric_dev/README.md

 > **Note**
 > Some Unix systems may require X11/Wayland development packages to be installed for [GLFW](https://www.glfw.org).
 Vcpkg tries to provide sufficient information for you to install these, but if you run into any issues, refer to the [GLFW compilation page](https://www.glfw.org/docs/3.3/compile.html).

 Next, configure the project using CMake and your compilation path of choice.
-E.g.
+E.g., when using Make:

 ```bash
   mkdir build